spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ###   Attach a Right-Sizing Rule to One or More Workloads

+You can only attach workloads that are not already attached to rules.

 To attach a rule to one or more workloads:

->**Note**: You can only attach workloads that are not already attached to rules.

 1. Select one or more workloads in the Workloads Optimization list.
 2. From the Actions drop-down menu above the table, click **Attach Rule**.